secureCodeBox/secureCodeBox/hooks/generic-webhook/README.md

 Installing the Generic WebHook hook will add a ReadOnly Hook to your namespace which is capable of sending scan results containing `findings` to a given webhook url.

 ## Deployment
-The generic-webhook `scanType` can be deployed via helm:
+The generic-webhook chart can be deployed via helm:

 ```bash
 # Install HelmChart (use -n to configure another namespace)